kaczla/list-lm/data/readme/model_links.md

 - [deepseek-LLM](https://github.com/deepseek-ai/deepseek-LLM) - DeepSeek LLM: Let there be answers
 - [DeepSpeed Model Implementations for Inference](https://github.com/microsoft/DeepSpeed-MII) - DeepSpeed Model Implementations for Inference (MII) makes low-latency and high-throughput inference possible, powered by DeepSpeed.
 - [DeepSpeed-MII](https://github.com/microsoft/DeepSpeed-MII) - MII makes low-latency and high-throughput inference possible, powered by DeepSpeed.
+- [DistillKit](https://github.com/arcee-ai/DistillKit) - DistillKit is an open-source research effort in model distillation by Arcee.AI.
+Our goal is to provide the community with easy-to-use tools for researching, exploring, and enhancing the adoption of open-source Large Language Model (LLM) distillation methods.
 - [EasyLLM](https://github.com/philschmid/easyllm) - EasyLLM is an open source project that provides helpful tools and methods for working with large language models (LLMs), both open source and closed source.
 - [EasyLM](https://github.com/young-geng/EasyLM) - Large language models (LLMs) made easy, EasyLM is a one stop solution for pre-training, finetuning, evaluating and serving LLMs in JAX/Flax.
 EasyLM can scale up LLM training to hundreds of TPU/GPU accelerators by leveraging JAX's pjit functionality.
 - [Expert Sparsity](https://github.com/lucky-lance/expert_sparsity) - Official Pytorch implementation of the expert pruning and dynamic skipping methods.